jamiehewitt15/FTPackage/README.md

 This package requests all JSON data from an array of URLs.
 The requests are handled asynchronously and any erros are caught during the process.

 # Features
-- This package makes use of the fetch API (https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) made available in node through the node-fetch dependancy.
-This is a alternative to XMLHttpRequest that require minimal code.
+- This package makes use of the `fetch` API (https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) made available in node through the `node-fetch` dependancy.
+This is an alternative to `XMLHttpRequest` that require minimal code.
 - This package uses await & fetch for the asynchronous requests.

 # Installation